perriera/for_interfaces/injections/INSTALL.md

 ### Wish Case
 Assuming you have set up a Ubuntu 22.04 instance and configured it for C++11/17 projects (see above):

-  - pen a Terminal box and login in dev (optional)
+  - Open a Terminal box and login in dev (optional)

 		su dev